LUCY NYCHAI

 I've always desired a shirt like that, but I disliked the idea of replicating patterns...
 Each craftswoman embroidered her own design, making every shirt unique.
 Those seven generations, preserving their memories, created true masterpieces.
 Yet, generations shaped by the Soviet system could only copy, standardize, and simplify, erasing their own heritage in the process.
 Ten different stitches were reduced to "crosses" (falsely believed to be traditional).

 In the years when the Russian-Turkish war was going on, Ternopil Oblast was part of the Austrian Empire.
-Around this time, the Russian Empire captured Volyn, which borders the region, and from 1809 to 1815, Ternopil Oblast was temporarily annexed to its lands due to the Napoleonic Wars.
+Around this time, the Russian Empire captured Volyn, which borders the region, and from 1809 to 1815, Ternopil Oblast was temporarily annexed by the Russian Empire due to the Napoleonic Wars.

 But this raises questions: